 Gold Branch Trail on the Chattahoochee River

-Explore the banks of the Chattahoochee River on the Gold Branch Trail near Roswell, Georgia, hiking 3.25 miles through a wildlife-filled forest.
+Hike the banks of the Chattahoochee River on the Gold Branch Trail near Roswell, Georgia, exploring a wildlife-filled forest.

-The Gold Branch Trail treks beautiful landscape on the banks of the Chattahoochee and Bull Sluice Lake, rich with cat tails (typha) and bog grasses.
+The Gold Branch Trail treks beautiful landscape on the banks of the Chattahoochee and Bull Sluice Lake, rich with cattails and bog grasses.
 And the wildlife viewing opportunities on these often-quiet trails are excellent – heron, geese, ducks, turtles and deer frequent the mud flats here on the banks of the Chattahoochee River.

 Gold Branch Trail on the Chattahoochee River: the hike

 The Gold Branch Trail departs the parking area (view maps and driving directions), descending elevation before crossing a wooden bridge spanning a marshy wetland.
 The trail rises elevation to intersect a loop trail that splits right and left, circling the circumference of Gold Branch Park.

 The trail turns left at the intersection, traveling to Bull Sluice Lake, exploring a young hardwood forest and rolling elevation.
 Serene views of the lake emerge trail left through the lakeside vegetation, the calm waters reflective of the opposite shore’s tree line.

 The Gold Branch Trail reaches the lake’s outlet at the Chattahoochee River, rising and falling elevation in a continuous trace of the wide-flowing river’s banks and passing through a series of signed trail intersections, continuing in a southbound trace of the Chattahoochee’s banks.